 Verifying the domain on Microsoft Teams

-Click Next and take note of the values in the following fields: -TXT name -TXT value -TTL.
+Click Next and take note of the TXT value.

 Information required to verify the domain.

 Go back to your Telnyx MS Teams SBC SIP Connection in the Mission Control Portal and click the Edit button on your new connection.
 Navigate to the ‘Domain Validation’ tab in this window and paste the TXT Value from the MS Teams portal into the ‘TXT Value’ field on your Telnyx SIP Connection.
 Click Save All Changes.